geoserver/geoserver.github.io/_posts/2025-10-21-geoserver-2-27-3-released.md

 [extensions](https://sourceforge.net/projects/geoserver/files/GeoServer/2.27.3/extensions/).

 This is a maintenance release of GeoServer providing existing installations with minor updates and bug fixes.
-GeoServer 2.27.3 is made in conjunction with GeoTools 33.3, and GeoWebCache 1.287.3.
+GeoServer 2.27.3 is made in conjunction with GeoTools 33.3, and GeoWebCache 1.27.3.

-Thanks to Jody Garnett for making this release.
+Thanks to Jody Garnett (GeoCat) for making this release.

 ## Security Considerations